withastro/astro/docs/src/pages/guides/markdown-content.md

 ### Astro's Markdown Component

 Astro has a dedicated component used to let you render your markdown as HTML components.
 This is a special component that is only exposed to `.astro` files.
-To use the `<Markdown>` component, within yout frontmatter block use the following import statement:
+To use the `<Markdown>` component, within your frontmatter block use the following import statement:

 ```jsx
 ---